Reports & violations center

 overview

-The Reports and Violations Center (RVC) enables Pinners to track the status of content they've reported, submit appeals, and view outcomes, supporting platform safety and giving users more transparency into how their reports are handled.
+The Reports and Violations Center (RVC) enables Pinners to track the status of content they've reported, view outcomes, and submit appeals.

 Previous desktop and mWeb experience – Not responsive across devices